-In astronomy, an AU, or Astronomical Unit, is the mean Earth–Sun distance roughly equal to 93 million miles (150 million kms).
-To put things into perspective our Solar System has a diameter of around 100,000 AU such that if you imagine our Sun as a basketball and Pluto (39 AU) a grain of sand located 1,000 meters away, the edge of our Solar System (50,000+ AU) would then extend 1,000 times beyond Pluto.
+In astronomy, the mean distance between the Earth and Sun is called an Astronomical Unit (AU), and is roughly equal to 93 million miles (150 million km).
+To put things into perspective, our solar system has a diameter of around 100,000 AU, meaning that if our Sun was the size of a basketball, then Pluto (39 AU) would be a grain of sand located 1,000 meters away, while the edge of our solar system (50,000+ AU) would then extend 1,000 times beyond Pluto.

-Planets (0.39 To 30 AU): There are 4 inner, terrestrial planets consisting of Mercury, Venus, Earth and Mars, which are all basically balls of rock and metal.
-Next are the 4 outer, ringed, gas giants of Jupiter, Saturn, Uranus and Neptune, which are essentially gigantic balls of gas and liquid.
-In general, the nearer the Sun the hotter the planet will be therefore Mercury, for instance will be hotter than the furthest planet Neptune.
+Planets (0.39 To 30 AU): The 4 inner, terrestrial planets are Mercury, Venus, Earth and Mars, which are all basically balls of rock and metal.
+Beyond the asteroid belt are situated the 4 outer, ringed planets of Jupiter, Saturn, Uranus and Neptune, which are essentially gigantic balls of hydrogen and helium with gaseous outer layers and liquid interiors.
+In general, the nearer the Sun the hotter the planet will be; therefore Mercury, for instance, is hotter than the furthest planet Neptune.

 Oort Cloud (5,000 To 50,000 AU): There is a massive thick “bubble” of up to a trillion comets encompassing our solar system known as the Oort Cloud.
 If Neptune lies 30 AU away, then the Oort Cloud may extend beyond 50,000+ AU or nearly a light-year from our sun.
+While short period comets (less than 200 years to orbit the Sun) originate in the Kuiper Belt, long-period comets (over 200 years) originate from the Oort Cloud.
 The distance to our nearest star Proxima Centauri is 272,061 AU or 4.3 light years.